-What you must pay when Services that are covered for you you get these services Non-emergency transportation by ambulance is Prior Authorization may be appropriate if it is documented that the member's required. condition is such that other means of transportation You pay 20% coinsurance could endanger the person's health and that per trip for air ambulance transportation by ambulance is medically required services.
-Prior Authorization may be required.
-Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation You pay a \$125 copay per services received worldwide.
-(Worldwide refers to trip for worldwide emergency care received outside of the United States emergency transportation and its territories).
-Emergency transportation must be services. provided by a licensed emergency transportation vehicle.
+Services that are covered for you What you must pay when you get these services Prior Authorization may be required.
+Worldwide Emergency Transportation Coverage Coverage is provided for emergency transportation services received worldwide.
+(Worldwide refers to emergency care received outside of the United States and its territories).
+Emergency transportation must be provided by a licensed emergency transportation vehicle.
+You pay a \$90 copay per trip for worldwide emergency transportation services.
 There is a \$50,000 per year annual maximum for worldwide services, including worldwide emergency services, worldwide urgently needed services, and worldwide emergency transportation services combined.
-Annual routine physical exam Annual Routine Physical Exam includes comprehensive You pay a \$0 copay physical examination and evaluation of status of chronic diseases.
+Annual routine physical exam Annual Routine Physical Exam includes comprehensive physical examination and evaluation of status of chronic diseases.
 Doesn't include lab tests, radiological diagnostic tests or non-radiological diagnostic tests or diagnostic tests.
 Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this Medical Benefits Chart.
 Annual Routine Physical Exam is limited to one each year.
-Annual wellness visit get an annual wellness visit to develop or update a
+You pay a \$0 copay